-The Korea Aerospace Research Institute (KARI), established in 1989, is the aeronautics and space agency of Republic of Korea.
-Its main laboratories are located in Daejeon, in the Daedeok Science Town.
+The Korea Aerospace Research Institute (KARI), established in 1989, is the government-funded research institute for the aerospace field in The Republic of Korea.
+Its main office and laboratories are located in Daejeon and the flight test center is located in Goheung.

 Since 2002, KARI has developed various type of vertical takeoff and landing (VTOL) unmanned aerial vehicle (UAV), such as the KARI Tiltrotors — the TR100 with a maximum takeoff weight (MTOW) of 1,000 kg (2205 lb) and the TR60 at 200 kg (440 lb), a Ducted Propeller design with a MTOW of 40 kg (88 lb), and a Quad Tilt Prop (QTP) UAS.
 The QTP UAV, with a MTOW of 48 kg (106 lb) and a Vmax of 170 km/h (106 mph) is fully electric, with a hybrid variant as well.
 A video of the QTP UAV can be seen in this YouTube video.

 The eVTOL technology demonstrator program was launched in 2019 and funded by the Ministry of Land, Infrastructure and Transport (MOLIT) and the Ministry of Trade, Industry and Energy (MOTIE).
 KARI leads the research and development program to develop a one-seat class electric VTOL (eVTOL) demonstrator.
 The Optionally Piloted Personal (or Passenger) Air Vehicle (OPPAV) is based on KARI's previous VTOL UAV development experiences.
 Wind tunnel testing of a scaled powered model was successfully completed in July 2020, in the KARI Low Speed Wind Tunnel (LSWT).